LabMedUK Awards

 In the Abstracts submissions form, applicants should submit an abstract of no more than 300 words.
 Please read the guidance on how to submit your abstract in the Poster Prizes section of the LabMedUK Awards page.

 Applicants must indicate on the submission form that the author wishes their abstract, if accepted, to be considered for the Medal Award.
+Applicants may submit their abstract for the Medal Award and the Poster Showcase but will only be able to present at one of these sessions.
+If selected for both, the applicant will be asked to choose which selection they would like to take forward.

 The deadline for submitting your poster abstract, including consideration for the Medal Award, is 9:00 am, 20 February each year (GMT).